hemantpawar14/Computer_Networking/osi-model.md

 The main purpose of the OSI model is to ensure that hardware and software from different vendors can communicate with each other.

 Although the Internet mainly follows the TCP/IP model, the OSI model is widely used for learning networking concepts and troubleshooting network issues.

+## 🎯 Why Do We Need the OSI Model?

+Before the OSI model, every company developed its own networking protocols, making communication between different devices difficult.

+The OSI model solves this problem by:

+- Standardizing communication
+- Reducing complexity
+- Improving interoperability
+- Simplifying troubleshooting
+- Allowing independent development of each layer